Essay Question

 You can confidently use this Essay Answer in the PTE Academic exam with similar results.
 You can even try it for yourself right now, click the link below and check immediately.
 Remember to type it all out, rather than copy pasting, as it will help you in getting prepared.

-Template used in this PTE Academic Essay Sample Answer
+Template used in this Essay Sample Answer

-1M.You can even try memorising the whole template before typing it.
-Here is the template for AGBS essay-type.
+Why not try memorizing the whole template before you begin typing?
+Here's the template for the AGBS essay type.
 There are two types of PTE essays: AGBS and PS.
-Both templates have similar structure, with some differences in text to make the content more suitable to the essay-type.
+They both have similar structures but with some text differences to better suit each essay type.

 Agree Disagree / Both Sides Template